Osamahassan2005/online-shopping-system/README.md

-Report: CLI-Based Online Shopping System
+Report: Online Shopping System 🛍 (CLI & Streamlit-Based Web App)

 1. Introduction

-The CLI-Based Online Shopping System is a Python-based application that enables users to perform online shopping operations through a command-line interface.
-It includes Admin and Customer functionalities, allowing product management, cart operations, and order placement.
+The Online Shopping System is a Python-based application designed to facilitate online shopping operations.
+Initially developed as a Command-Line Interface (CLI) application, it has now been enhanced into a Streamlit-based Web Application for a more user-friendly shopping experience.
+The system includes functionalities for both Admin and Customers, allowing product management, cart operations, order placement, and now, online payments with receipt generation.

 ---

 2. System Features

+CLI-Based Online Shopping System

 Admin Features:

-1. View Admin Details – Displays admin information.
+1. View Admin Details – Displays admin credentials.

-2. Add Products – Admin can add new products to the inventory.
+2. Add Products – Allows the admin to add new products.

-3. Update Stock – Modify the quantity of existing products.
+3. Update Stock – Modifies stock quantity for existing products.

-4. Remove Products – Delete products from the inventory.
+4. Remove Products – Deletes products from the inventory.

-5. View Products – Display all available products.
+5. View Products – Displays all available products.

 Customer Features: